Arash-81/Bash-Scripts/networkMonitoring/domainInfoDoc.md

 ### getPing function

-it runs a ping command with the given parameters (-c $ping_count $1) and redirects the output to a file called domain_info.
+It runs a ping command with the given parameters (-c $ping_count $1) and redirects the output to a file called domain_info.

 - packet_loss: extracted from the 6th column (field) of the line number count + 4 in the domain_info file.
 The % character is then removed using the sed command.